TimFenwick15/circuit-playground-pomodoro-rtos/readme.md

 This could be broken into tasks:
 - Count minutes
-- Check for state change between work and brake
+- Check for state change between work and break
 - Update the lights

 ## Bugs
-- Code doesn't run unless serial console open
+- Code doesn't run unless serial console open, this seemed to affect the example as well
 - 10% should turn on light 0, but turns on light 1